27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 The broad curtain of water that is Tamanawas Falls is formed by Cold Spring Creek thundering over a 110-foot lava cliff near Mount Hood, and the results are pretty impressive.

-Start the hike at the Tamanawas Falls Trailhead and head through the forest, which is covered in wildflowers in spring and summer.
-The trail steadily climbs up from the highway and East Fork of the Hood River.
+Start at the Tamanawas Falls Trailhead and head through the forest, which is covered in wildflowers in spring and summer.
+The trail steadily climbs, passing smaller waterfalls, a boulder field, and some switchbacks before reaching the main event.

 READ MORE: Tamanawas Falls Trail